 When Google finds duplicate content, it assumes that both pieces of content are the same and will eventually rank one of them higher, based on other essential algorithm ranking factors.

-However, the fact that duplicate content may not affect your search rankings doesn’t mean you’ve got free reign to overdo it.
+However, the fact that duplicate content may not affect your local SEO and search rankings doesn’t mean you’ve got free reign to overdo it.

 Deliberately duplicating content on your site just to induce better search performance usually results in a poor user experience.
 The user experience is hurt when a visitor sees substantially the same content repeated within a set of search results.

 You’ve got to balance SEO with user experience if you want to reap the benefits of both.

 Poor user experience can actually lead to a drop in search rankings and organic traffic, because Google follows its users.

 If the users are happy with the search results that are unique and relevant to them, they’ll stick around for more.
 This reduces the bounce rate of your site and increases on-site user engagement.

 You can easily fish out duplicate content pages on your site/blog and edit them.
 The best and fastest way is to add noindex meta tags to the pages you want to hide from Google.
 Then tag the canonical URL, specifying the page you want Google to index.